Muir–Torre syndrome: Epidemiology

 Muir–Torre was observed to occur in 14 of 50 families (28%) and in 14 of 152 individuals (9.2%) with Lynch syndrome, also known as HNPCC.

 The two major MMR proteins involved are hMLH1 and hMSH2.
 Approximately 70% of tumors associated with the MTS have microsatellite instability.
 While germline disruption of hMLH1 and hMSH2 is evenly distributed in HNPCC, disruption of hMSH2 is seen in greater than 90% of MTS patients.

 Gastrointestinal and genitourinary cancers are the most common internal malignancies.
 Colorectal cancer is the most common visceral neoplasm in Muir–Torre syndrome patients.

 Eponym

 The syndrome is named for Edward Grainger Muir and Douglas P. Torre.
 A British physician and surgeon, Muir noted a patient with many keratoacanthomas who went on to develop several internal malignancies at a young age in the 1960s.
 Torre, a New York dermatologist, presented his findings at a meeting of the New York Dermatologic Society.

-It was not until the 1980s when Creighton professor Henry T. Lynch noted a clustering of Muir–Torre syndrome patients in families with Lynch syndrome.
+It was not until the 1980s that Creighton professor Henry T. Lynch noted a clustering of Muir–Torre syndrome patients in families with Lynch syndrome.